holidaycheck/tech-blog/_posts/2018-10-11-migrating-from-galen-to-backstop.md

 ### 1. Differences in rendering

 Despite the fact that all of the tests are run in the same browser everywhere (headless Chrome), it is not guaranteed that the rendering will look 100% the same on various OSs.
 E.g. I am using macOS, my colleague is using some Linux distro.
 I bet there will be differences.
-If he were to submit new reference files, tests on my end would fail.
+If they were to submit new reference files, tests on my end would fail.
 So could the ones executed on the pipeline server (yet another OS).

 We could use [Docker](https://www.docker.com/) to ensure we have the very same environment everywhere, but that just adds too much complexity ‘only’ for running visual regression tests.